About the service

 Making ageing a positive experience

-The Fitness and Friendship team work to promote the health and well-being of those in our community in several ways:
+Our Fitness and Friendship team also work to promote the health and well-being of those in our community by:

-- We are available to offer support and advice on the value of exercise and activity to those making general enquiries.
+- Offering support and advice on the value of exercise and activity to those making general enquiries.

-- We collate a list of alternative gentle exercise and activity classes throughout Wiltshire
+- Collating a list of alternative gentle exercise and activity classes throughout Wiltshire

-- We provide free information guides from Age UK on elements of healthy ageing (see below)
+- Providing free information guides from Age UK on elements of healthy ageing.
+You can download these below.

 Other Useful Information